-Human Capital as defined by the Global Human Capital Report 2017, “we mean the knowledge and skills people possess that enable them to create value in the global economic system.
+Human Capital as defined by the Global Human Capital Report 2017, “means the knowledge and skills people possess that enable them to create value in the global economic system.
 Human capital is not defined solely through formal education and skilling.
 It can be enhanced over time, growing through use—and depreciating through lack of use—across people’s lifetimes.
 The Global Human Capital Index featured in this Report thus treats human capital as a dynamic rather than fixed concept.”

 Dynamic, Life in Action

 Important to note the phrase, “dynamic rather than the fixed concept”.
 To me, this is life in action.
 The ups, the downs, the $%^& that happens, and all the good stuff, too.
 The dynamics of life typically require special care and effort.
 These dynamics require a healing process through listening, engaging, and true heart-based care.